Local Average and Marginal Treatment Effects with a Misclassified Treatment: Nonparametric Identification Results

-\end{enumerate} \end{proposition} The proof on Proposition \ref{prop:mtebounds} is shown in Appendix \ref{proof:mtebounds}.
+\item If $\bar{\alpha} > 0$, then $MTE(P(z))$ is partially-identified: { } \end{enumerate} \end{proposition} The proof on Proposition \ref{prop:mtebounds} is shown in Appendix \ref{proof:mtebounds}.
 This proposition shows that when there is no misclassification ($\bar{\alpha}=0$), our bounds collapse to a point, which is the standard MTE estimand as a limit of a generalized LATE.
+In such a case, the point identification of $MTE(P(z))$ is achieved for $P(z)=\mathbb E[D\vert Z=z]$ where $z$ belongs to the support of $Z$.
+Outside the support of $\mathbb E[D\vert Z],$ we cannot say anything about $MTE(P(z))$ without further assumptions. \cite{Mogstadal2018} study policy-relevant treatment parameters using the MTE framework and combine the identified part of the MTE with additional restrictions to learn about policy parameters whose weights may place mass outside the support reached by the instrument.
+Thus, their framework is broader for global PRTE analysis in the correctly measured treatment case.
 When $\bar{\alpha} >0$, the sign of the $MTE$ is \textit{locally identified} for each value $z$.
 Equation \eqref{eq:mtebounds} shows that our derived bounds are not changing with $\bar{\alpha} >0$.
 In particular, the bounds in Equation \eqref{eq:mtebounds} remain valid even when the researcher is agnostic about the misclassification probability ($\bar{\alpha}=1$).
 The numerical example below illustrates how informative the bounds can be in practice, depending on the underlying structure in the data generating process.

+\begin{remark} If one considers the potential outcome model for reporting $D=D^*D_1+(1-D^*)D_0$ as in \citet{Ura2018}, s/he will obtain the following bounds on $P(z)-P(z')$:

+S/he can use these bounds instead of those in Equation \eqref{eq:pzbounds} to bound $MTE(P(z)).$ This approach will yield wider bounds than those of Proposition \ref{prop:mtebounds}, which is expected since our model is more restrictive. \end{remark}